Serg-Norseman/GEDKeeper/README.md

 ### GEDKeeper3

 The current implementation is actively supported on a cross-platform framework.
-Integration with LLM clients via the MCP (Model Context Protocol), RAG (Retrieval-Augmented Generation) and LM Assistant Roles is available
+Integration with LLM clients via the MCP (Model Context Protocol), RAG (Retrieval-Augmented Generation) and LM Assistant role is available
 [GKMCPPlugin](./projects/plugins/GKMCPPlugin/README.md).

 ### GEDKeeperX